A compactification of the moduli space of multiple-spin curves: The universal deformation of a rooted node

 \subsection{Conventions}

-In this section and the next we will be concerned about (infinitesimal) deformations of an affine scheme, as these are always affine it is convenient to work in the dual category of algebras instead of schemes.
-However, the arrows are mostly written so that when we apply $\spec$ to the diagrams they look familiar.
+In this section we are solely concerned with local, or inifinitesimal, deformation functors.
+Therefore, at times, we will simply refer to these as deformation functors.
+Infinitesimal deformations of an affine scheme are always affine~\cite{sernesi-deformation} and therefore we will work in the dual category of algebras instead of schemes.